mja65/Emu68-Imager/docs/instructions.md

 ## Supplying your own additional files

 If you want to supply your own files - say, tools or data that you want to have available in the Work: partition, then you can do so by clicking on the `Click to set transfer path` button.
 You can place any files you want in that location and they will be copied to the SD card into the Work: partition.
+It is recommended you use a local drive to do this, though network locations will work if you have the appropriate access rights.

 The Imager tool will check file sizes and will warn you if there is not enough space.
 N.B: this can take significant time to transfer if you have a large amount of files!